martinchernyavskiy/Notes/CS/Hardware/ECE 252/Logic Gates and Combinational Logic.md

 ### Combinational Circuits
 - Logic circuit whose output depends only on the current values of its inputs, not any past behavior
+- A simple example of a combinational circuit is a logic gate itself, since it's an electrical circuit made up of transistors
+- We can represent the values of signals in a "waveform" graph.
+In span of time, as input values change, so does the value of the function